MiragianCycle/OVIWrite/README.md

  - Offered the features of traditional word processors (Spell and Grammar checking for instance)
  - Offered opinionated quality of life improvements such as Version Control through Git

-This is a tall order to ask for Word Processors.
+This is a tall order to ask for word processors.
 It is why conventional word processing software such as MS Word fails, at least for me.

 Granted I wrote my first novel on MS Word, I came to find that it wasn't extensible enough to scale with my needs, nor was it nimble and fast.

-An ideal writing tool for me should adapt a writer's needs at a moment's notice.
+An ideal writing tool should adapt to a writer's needs at a moment's notice.

 - Get back to working on the novel?
 Sure, here's a beautiful LaTeX template for me to work on my novel.
 - Write a screenplay?
 Why not?